JUMP TO A TOPIC

-- Jenna Campagna, RN — Jenna Campagna is a registered nurse and patient advocate for Mesothelioma Guide.
+- Karen Ritter, RN — Karen Ritter is a registered nurse and patient advocate for Mesothelioma Guide.
 Her expert advice is invaluable to patients looking to expand their treatment options.
-Jenna also uses her medical background to ensure all published content qualifies as accurate, relevant, authoritative, conversational and compassionate.
+Karen also uses her medical background to ensure all published medical content qualifies as accurate, relevant, authoritative, conversational and compassionate.

-- Carl Jewett, Retired LCDR — Carl Jewett is a retired naval officer and the patient advocacy director for Mesothelioma Guide.
+- Carl Jewett, Retired LCDR — Carl Jewett is a retired naval officer and the veterans service representative for Mesothelioma Guide.
 He uses his military background and knowledge of how mesothelioma affects veterans to ensure all veterans-related content on the website is correct and pertinent.

-- Devin Golden — Devin Golden is the senior content writer for Mesothelioma Guide.
-He is an award-winning digital journalist with 10 years of content-production experience, which he uses to implement the best practices and standards for Mesothelioma Guide’s content.
+- Camryn Keeble — Camryn Keeble is the content writer for Mesothelioma Guide.
+She joined the team in 2022.
+She helps implement the best practices and standards for Mesothelioma Guide’s content.

 Contact Our Staff With Corrections